amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2024/2024-01-13-undergrad-complete.md

 Elegant models and equations provide us with the predictive power to explain a variety of phenomena.
 The practice of physics requires a balance of approximating reality without oversimplifying it.

 This is the challenge of developing theories.
 What physical effects do you include or exclude?
 The gravitational effect of Pluto certainly exists, but this is of course negligible.
 Determining what effects are important can only be accomplished through rigorous observation and experimentation, without which, theories can digress from reality.
 This is the challenge of ball lightning.
 It is so rare that it is difficult to obtain data directly from ball lightning objects.
-Until we understand the conditions under which it is created, we cannot predict where it will be created, or artifically create it.
+Until we understand the conditions under which it is created, we cannot predict where it will be created, or artificially create it.
 Lightning researchers in China were at the right place at the right time, and able to record the [spectrum of a ball lightning object in 2014](https://physics.aps.org/articles/v7/5).
 Other than this, information about these objects are limited to statistical analysis of eyewitness reports, which can be unreliable.

 Describing the creation, stability, and termination of ball lightning is an outstanding physics problem.
 My project materials are available [here](http://www.bukshtynov.xyz/research_undergrad.html).
 I presented this research at Florida Tech's 2023 Northrop Grumman sponsored Senior Showcase and won Best in Mathematics.
 I also presented a poster for this research at the Florida Undergraduate Research Conference, St. Thomas University, Miami FL (February 17-18, 2023).